hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 **Visit the [New Computerised Transit System: technical specifications](https://www.gov.uk/government/publications/new-computerised-transit-system-technical-specifications)** to read about the NCTS system that's currently in operation.

-Note, this is __not__ the specifications document for the new CTC Traders API so, there will be discrepancies.
+Note, this is __not__ the specifications document for the new CTC Traders API, so there will be discrepancies.
 For example, the CTC Traders API will not use an EDIFACT wrapper or SOAP.

-###  Learn how to apply O-Auth2
+###  Learn how to apply OAuth 2.0

 **[Understand authorisation](https://developer.service.hmrc.gov.uk/api-documentation/docs/authorisation)** using guidance from the Developer Hub.